nie-ine/inseri/Tutorials/App descriptions for Researchers/Apps to visualise data/Plaintext Viewer/README.md

 &quot;Open other file&quot;, will open a directory within INSERI where the Project files are stored.
 (This option does not exist as of Oct.
 2020, but it previously allowed to save a text file in from the Text Editor and to call that text file from the PlainText Viewer.)</p>

-Having passed through these options, let us come back to the linking Text Editor and Plaintext Viewer, that we shall do via "Data Management".
+Having passed through these options, let us come back to the linking Text Editor and Plaintext Viewer, that we shall do here via <strong>&quot;Data Management&quot;</strong>.